 Adobe Illustrator software is vector-based graphics software, unlike the most popular Adobe Photoshop.
-It creates high-quality vectors that can be stretched to any scale without losing its original quality.
+It creates high-quality vectors that can be stretched to any scale without losing their original quality.
 In fact, it is the significant quality that distinguishes vector graphics from pixels.
 Before diving deep into that, let’s see how vector graphics look like.

 As we grasped the invincible quality of the vector graphics, let’s know what makes a vector graphic different from a pixel-based graphics file.

 Pixel-based graphics are files that store the color information in pixel form.
-A group of pixels closes together having an individual color values form into a single image.
+A group of pixels closes together, having individual color values form into a single image.
 However, vector-based graphics structure work quite contrary to the above.
-In a nut-shell, vector graphics are considered as connecting the dots.
+In a nut shell, vector graphics are considered as connecting the dots.
 They are created by connecting multiple points called Anchor points.
 It is out of a question to find a vector graphic without Anchor points.

 The line connecting two Anchor points is called a path.

 A path can be closed by connecting all the Anchor points from where it has started, or it can be open without closing the anchor points.
-But remember, to fill an object you need minimum three anchor points.
+But remember, to fill an object, you need a minimum of three anchor points.
 A path connects three or More Anchor points and forms a shape.

 As we just knew about the Anchor points and how path and shapes are formed through them.
 There is another important point that should be mentioned before we enter into the next segment.
-It is the types of an Anchor point in Adobe Illustrator for beginners.
+It is the types of the Anchor point in Adobe Illustrator for beginners.